huakim/lua2pack/README.rst

 Usage
 -----

-Lets suppose you want to package path.
+Lets suppose you want to package luarock named `path`_.
 First of all, you can download rockspec file and fetch source